 Newton cultivated few friendships and never married, but he did make room in his life for cats and dogs.
 Sources vary on exactly how this relationship played out.
 Some contemporary historians label him an animal lover, while other accounts tell doubtful tales regarding a pet dog named Diamond.
 Some historians even doubt he owned pets at all.

 The story goes that at the University of Cambridge Newton's experiments were interrupted constantly by his cats scratching at his office door, so he summoned the Cambridge carpenter and had him saw two holes in his door: a large hole for the mother cat and a small one for her kittens.
 Of course, since the kittens simply followed their mother through the larger hole, the smaller hole remained unused.

 "Whether this account be true or false, indisputably true is that there are in the door to this day two plugged holes of proper dimensions for the respective egresses of cat and kitten," wrote a Newton contemporary some years after the scientist's death.

 The jury is still out on this story.
 Newton could have invented one of the world's most popular cat accessories — or somebody at Cambridge just liked to drill random holes.

-While some historians doubt the tales of Newton's household pets, there's no denying his impact on our modern understanding of physics.
+There's no denying Newton's contribution to our modern understanding of physics.
 Just as he nailed the fundamental workings of gravity in his law of universal gravitation, so too did he cut to the core of motion itself in his three laws of motion in 1687.
 Here's how they all break down:

-An object will remain at rest or moving in a straight line unless acted upon by an external force.
+An object will remain at rest or moving in a straight line (uniform motion) unless acted upon by an external force.

-When force is applied to an object, it will accelerate (force = mass x acceleration).
+When force is applied to an object, it will accelerate (force equals mass times acceleration).

 For every action, there is an equal and opposite reaction.